Home & Garden

 • Freestanding ranges: Offer more flexibility as they can be easily incorporated into most kitchen layouts.
 They can be installed within cabinets or as stand-alone.

 You will likely find stand-alone ranges in various colors and finishes, hence more options that easily blend with the kitchen.
+However, your kitchen design and layout will decide which is the best for your home.

 Fuel type